mayureeb/EV-charging-project/README.md

 We plotted out the comparison between real data and prediction data in 4 randomly picked EV charging stations across different models, and the results are shown below.
 ### MLP
 The results show that our baseline model, MLP is able to capture the overall trend, but not the highest/lowest energy demand.
-In addition, the probability range of MLP prediction is very large, indicating an inprecise prediction.
+In addition, the 50% and 90% prediction intervals of MLP prediction is large, indicating an inprecise prediction.
 ![MLP_predicted_vs_observed](/assets/MLP_predicted_observed.jpg)

 ### Gaussian process (GP)
 Similar to MLP results, GP is able to capture the overall trend, but not the highest/lowest energy demand.
-It's better than MLP because the probability range of GP is relatively low, indicating a preciser prediction.
+It's better than MLP because the 50% and 90% prediction intervals of GP is relatively low, indicating a preciser prediction.
 ![gp_predicted_vs_observed](assets/gp_predicted_observed.jpg)

 ### DeepAR